fwip/mtg_pronouns/reworded_cards.md

 **Instant**

 Target permanent's controller sacrifices it.
-If they does, they reveals cards from the top of their library until they reveals a permanent card that shares a card type with the sacrificed permanent, puts that card onto the battlefield, then shuffles their library.
+If they do, that player reveals cards from the top of their library until they reveals a permanent card that shares a card type with the sacrificed permanent, puts that card onto the battlefield, then shuffles their library.

 Splice onto Arcane {2}{U}{U} (As you cast an Arcane spell, you may reveal this card from your hand and pay its splice cost.
 If you do, add this card's effects to that spell.)